-Furthermore, pre-employment drug tests are required when a previously-terminated employee gets rehired, as long as the termination was 30 days or longer.
+Furthermore, pre-employment drug tests are required when a previously terminated employee gets rehired as long as the termination was 30 days or longer.
 The exception to this rule would be for an employee temporarily laid off due to seasonal work changes or other circumstances.
 If the person remains an employee of the company during the layoff period, he or she will not have to complete a new pre-employment test.
-The employee will need to remain in the random testing pool and may be subject to random drug testing as a result.
+However, the employee will remain in the random testing pool and may be subject to random DOT drug tests.
 See Part 382 of the Federal Motor Carrier Safety Administration (FMCSA) regulations to learn more about how this applies to CDL drivers.

 Failed DOT Drug Tests for Commercial Drivers Get Reported to the FMCSA Drug and Alcohol Clearinghouse

 As of January 6, 2020, employers and consortia/third-party administrators (C/TPAs) are required to report failed/refused drug tests for CDL drivers to the FMCSA Drug and Alcohol Clearinghouse.
 This includes pre-employment drug tests, random drug tests, post-accident drug tests, and others.
 The Clearinghouse does not include pre-employment drug tests that are not required by the DOT.
 For example, if you failed a drug test for a job at a restaurant, that would not show on your Clearinghouse record.
 If you failed one for work as a school bus driver, it would go on your Clearinghouse record.